Exploring Bishop on Foot

 - Bishop City Park and the Bishop Visitor Center

 The Bishop City Park is a wonderful place to take a sack lunch and spend some time watching the ducks or surfing the web on the complimentary city WiFi.
-There’s plenty of shade and picnic tables, grassy areas for spreading a blanket and taking a quick snooze, open areas for tossing a frisbee.
+There’s plenty of shade and picnic tables, grassy areas for spreading a blanket and taking a quick snooze, and open areas for tossing a frisbee.

 Don’t forget to pop into the Bishop Visitor Center and meet a few of us.
 Our space may be small, but we are packed with information on the eastern Sierra and like nothing more than to help you with your vacation plans.
 Pick up maps, local lore, souvenirs and make a couple of new friends.